5 Ways to Overcome Blogging Burnout

 3. Cut out the crap.

 For example, I used to have "DIY" as one of the main categories on my blog.
 At first I really enjoyed trying to do DIY posts ... until I didn't.
 I was forcing myself to try and come up with DIY ideas that I didn't really enjoy posting about and creating those posts was like pulling teeth!

 4. Make "you time."

 Maybe you'd like to keep Sundays completely work free.
 Perhaps you'd like to stick to finishing work at 5pm every day.
 Maybe you want to spend at least 1 hour a day showering your cat with your complete attention and praise!!!
 (Hey, I don't judge.)
 What can you do on a daily/weekly basis that will make you get that warm fuzzy feeling?

 5. Keep learning.

 For me, learning is one of my favorite ways to do this.
 Reading my favorite blogs, taking a new class, joining a new Facebook group and going to Barnes'N'Noble and browsing the books for hours are some of my favorite ways to do this!
-Making learning a continual part of being a blogger + biz owner will not only help you get better, but it'll help you grow too!
+Making learning a continual part of being a blogger or online business owner will not only help you get better, but it'll help you grow too!

 What about you, have you experienced the dreaded blogger's burnout?
 How did you overcome it?

 And now if you'll excuse me, my kitty Mr. Purrie is currently freaking out that he's not getting any attention.